 That said, if you’re surveying your entire database of 10,000 customers, then it isn’t feasible to sit down and sift through all the results yourself.
 Here, automating the process using an NLP-equipped tool makes more sense.

-See how the world’s most customer-centric brands are using Wonderflow on our Use Case page.
+See how the world’s most customer-centric brands are using Wonderflow on our Success Stories page.

 Think spam isn’t a huge problem?
 Think again.
 According to statistics, spam accounts for 45% of all emails sent, and about 14.5 billion spam emails are sent every single day.